ethangyllenhaal/BiodivInfo_Stacks_Fall2022/README.md

     sbatch run_stacks.slurm

 Once it's done running, you'll want to look at the output to make sure you have a reasonable number of loci.
 There are two log files for this, both in your stacks_output folder.
 The first and longest is denovo_map.log, which outlines the whole process that denovo_map.pl ran for you.
-The second one is gstacks.log has a component of your assignment, the number of loci genotypes (it's in the first log file, but harder to find).
+The second one is gstacks.log has the answer to two questions of your assignment: the number and length of loci genotypes and the per-sample coverage.
 First, let's look at it like:

     less stacks_output/gstacks.log